Completion of this one-year conversion Masters, following your undergraduate qualification, will allow you to become an

 Planning and Development highlights

 - This MSc is professionally accredited by the Royal Town Planning Institute (RTPI) and Royal Institution of Chartered Surveyors (RICS) and has a strong emphasis on the practical skills and knowledge required for theoretically-informed practice.

 - The degree incorporates a week-long study visit to a venue outside Northern Ireland during the Semester 2, and work shadow experience in Northern Ireland on the planning appeals process after the end of Semester 2 examinations.
-Additionally a two-day planning practice study visit will be made to a venue in Great Britain or Ireland in early July.
+Additionally a two-day planning practice study visit will be made to a venue in Great Britain or Ireland in semester two.
 Students are expected to contribute to the costs of these study visits.

 The programme provides opportunities to strengthen competencies in key skills such as numeracy, literacy, ICT, problem solving, team work and aspects of urban design; it develops awareness of the ethical responsibilities of those involved in Planning and Development and enhances the ability to undertake a substantial piece of specialist independent research.